 Children enrolled for less than 600 hours

-Amount paid for each additional child enrolled for 600 hours or more at May 2017, when compared to August 2016 data
+Top-up amount paid for each additional child enrolled for 600 hours or more at May 2018, when compared to August 2017 data

 * Under Start Strong, children will be classified as equity enrolments if they are from a low income or Aboriginal family.
 Low income status is determined by the SEIFA band of the Service.

-Details of funding at the service level are listed in the email to the Approved Provider.
-The entire amount for the Approved Provider will be paid as one upfront payment – even if there are multiple services.
+Details of funding will be communicated to the Approved Provider.
+The entire amount for the Approved Provider will be paid as one upfront payment, even if there are multiple services.

-Initial payments were made by 30 June 2017 and payments for each additional equity enrolment were made in September 2017.
+Initial payments will be made by 30 June 2018 and payments for each additional equity enrolment will be made in September 2018.